- Website & Social

 In support of this, new applicants and renewing Mark holders are asked to respond to a set of social impact questions, which are designed to help them think about the social impact they create, and to articulate this clearly and succinctly.

 Updated September 2021

 1) What social differences and changes have you aimed to create (or supported)?

-Social Enterprise Mark CIC exists to recognise and build the capabilities of social enterprises as competitive, sustainable businesses, dedicated to maximising social impact above shareholder profit.
-We support social enterprises to be commercially sustainable and create impact.
+Now in our second decade of providing social enterprise accreditation, we work to recognise and build the capabilities of social enterprises as competitive, sustainable businesses, dedicated to maximising social impact.